silascaimi/using-git/README.md

 # setting-git

-Default settings and files I use in git to use it with Sublime Text editor
+Default settings and files I use in git to use it with Sublime Text editor.

 ## Configure tooling